alaibe/template_builder/README.txt

 == DESCRIPTION:

-Generate a template for your ruby on rails project
+Template-builder is a handy tool that builds a template for your new Ruby on Rails projects.
+The template contains all you need to build the RoR project that you want.

-== FEATURES/PROBLEMS:

-== SYNOPSIS:
+== USAGE:

+    template_builder -h/--help
-  template_builder foo
+    template_builder -v/--version
+    template_builder [command] [parameter type parameter type] [options]

-== REQUIREMENTS:
+== EXAMPLES:

+    template_builder new your_template
+    template_builder show

 == INSTALL: